Open menu

 a) The code is written with substantial mistakes

 To resolve this issue, developers need to revise and optimize the code.
 A profiler will help to find chunks of code that take longer to execute.
-And don’t forget that database optimization helps a lot to speed up Magento’s backend on the whole.
+And don't forget that database optimization helps a lot to on the whole.

 b) The database is overloaded with queries

-If hundreds of people (or more) are simultaneously in an online store, MySQL is likely to be overwhelmed.
-This can even lead to the website’s general slow down.
+If hundreds of people (or more) are simultaneously on an online store, MySQL is likely to be overwhelmed.
+This can even lead to the website's general slowdown.

 In this situation, the best way out is to unload MySQL by passing the search feature to another service (and server).
-There can be many options, but the most popular is a search engine called Elasticsearch which we’ll talk about next.
-Older Magento versions can be integrated with Elasticsearch via extensions.
+There can be many options, but the most popular is the Elasticsearch engine, which we'll talk about next.
+Older Magento versions can be integrated with the Elasticsearch core via extensions.

 2. If You Have Elasticsearch